hodaknak/webJam2024/icebreakers.md

 33. Would you rather be too hot or too cold?
 34. Are you a cat or dog person?
 35. When you were a child, what did you want to be when you grew up?
-36. What are your goals after graduation?
+36. If you could go to any point in history, when and where would you go?
 37. If you could live anywhere in the world for a year, where would it be?
 38. If you could live in one fictional universe, which one would you choose?
 39. If you could only keep 3 app on your phone, which would they be?
 40. What one meal would you eat for the rest of your life?
 41. What are you most excited for this year?
-42. What is your major?
+42. What is your major and why?
 43. What school subject is your favorite?
 44. What school subject is your least favorite?
 45. What's your favorite season?